-New York City Criminal Assault Defense Lawyer
+New York City Criminal Assault Defense Attorney

 Full-Service Criminal Defense Law Firm Based in NYC

 Have you ever engaged in a verbal fight that escalated into a physical fight?
 Have you ever threatened to fight someone out of anger or frustration?
 In both situations, and many others, you may face assault charges for doing so.
-In such circumstances, it’s crucial that you align yourself with a defense attorney as soon as possible.
+In such circumstances, it’s crucial that you align yourself with an assault defense attorney as soon as possible.
 The quicker you secure legal representation, the better your case will fair during negotiations or trial, as your attorney will have more time to prepare a solid defense strategy to protect you.